What is Cloud Computing?

 Assess Current Infrastructure

-Conduct a thorough analysis of your current IT setup.
-Identify which applications and workloads are suitable for migration to the cloud.
+Audit your existing IT setup.
+Identify which applications and workloads are good candidates for cloud migration and which ones need to stay where they are.

 Choose the Right Cloud Provider